Jon Rahm jumps ship to LIV Golf in a stunning blow to the PGA Tour

 Big money move by the 29-year-old Masters champion to Saudi-backed LIV Golf sends another shockwave through the sport.

-Masters champion Jon Rahm has bolted for Saudi-funded LIV Golf for what’s believed to be more money than the PGA Tour’s entire prize fund, a stunning blow that deepens the divide in golf as the two sides were negotiating a commercial deal.
+Masters champion Jon Rahm has bolted for Saudi-funded LIV Golf for what is believed to be more money than the PGA Tour’s entire prize fund, a stunning blow that deepens the divide in golf as the two sides were negotiating a commercial deal.

 Rahm confirmed the move on Thursday in an interview with Fox News.
 Wearing a black letterman’s jacket with the LIV logo, he said it was not an easy decision.